Pseudomarimatha

 Pseudomarimatha is a monotypic moth genus of the family Noctuidae.
 Its only species, Pseudomarimatha flava, is known from the western United States only in south-eastern Arizona and south-western New Mexico.
 Both the genus and species were first described by Clifford D. Ferris and J. Donald Lafontaine in 2010.

 Adults are on wing from late June to mid-August.

-Etymology

-The generic name Pseudomarimatha is taken from the Latin pseudo (false) and Marimatha (the noctuid genus with which Pseudomarimatha has been confused and is likely to continue to be confused.
-The specific name refers to the yellow color of the forewings and body.